 That’s it!
 Being able to restore to a previous version is handy as it doesn’t require you to set anything up ahead of time.
 Windows is doing this for you automatically as you use your machine.

-How to Recover Overwritten Files on Windows 10 From a Backup
+Method 3: Recover Overwritten Files From a Backup

 If you back up your Windows machine to an external hard drive, then you can recover overwritten files from there.
 This would be a drive that you plug into your machine or a wireless hard drive that your computer has access to.